- Food & Drink

 - Cars, Jets & Yachts

-The experience brings the sparkle straight to your regal chamber in a partnership with prestigious jeweler NJ Geddes.
+Bring the sparkle straight to your regal chamber with the help of prestigious jeweler NJ Geddes.

 By Luke Abrahams | December 29 2020

 A 17th century stately home in the Yorkshire Dales, Grantley Hall has taken on countless guises: from family mansion to a convalescent home during the Second World War to a college and now a Relais & Châteaux hotel, served up on the world’s shiniest silver spoon.